Through Coronavirus, Fundraising Groups & Restaurants Supporting Each Other

-What is a Restaurant Takeout Fundraiser?
+What is a Virtual Restaurant Fundraiser?

 In a typical restaurant fundraiser, a group orders food on a specific day and the restaurant donates a fixed percentage of the group’s sales back to their cause.
 Also known as dine-to-donate, profit shares, give-back nights, or spirit nights, these events are usually very social and in-person.

-When a large group holds a restaurant takeout fundraiser, it encourages members of the community to order food from a local restaurant, instead of cooking dinner at home.
+When a large group holds a virtual restaurant fundraiser, it encourages members of the community to order food from a local restaurant, instead of cooking dinner at home.
 Even though a portion of the sales is donated to the fundraising group, the restaurant still comes out with more revenue than if there had been no fundraiser.